mozilla/data-docs/src/index.md

 ### [Dataset Reference](datasets/reference.md)

-Describes all available data we have from our products.
+In-depth references for some of the major datasets we maintain for our products.

 For each dataset, we include a description of the dataset's purpose, what data is included, how the data is collected, and how you can change or augment the dataset.